Farrisdt/QAA/bash/readme.txt

-Folder for all bash scripts used in project
+Folder for all bash and python scripts used in project.

+bioinfo.py has some commonly used methods, used minimally if at all here.

+Pure bash:

+Bash for running python: